Excerpted from Erasing America: Losing Our Future by Destroying Our Past

 By James S. Robbins

 Once upon a time Americans were proud of their country.
 Now the radical Left strives to convince Americans that we have nothing to be proud of.
 This radical mindset has taken over the education bureaucracy, the mainstream media, and the Democratic Party, operating on the belief that Americans should feel embarrassment instead of pride for their country’s history.
 Even worse, they seem to believe Americans must do penance before the gods of political correctness for their national sins.
 Out of many offenders, it seems that universities are a festering ground for political correctness, hatred of American history, and a vicious antipathy to patriotism.
-Curious which universities display the most hypocrisy?
-Read on to find out.
+Read on to find out examples of leftist influence on college campuses.

 University of Notre Dame